JBMF is proud to announce the Jason Beaird Memorial Bullpen located at the University of Florida’s new Florida Ballpark at the

 Alfred A. McKethan Field.

-Set to open in 2021, the ballpark’s visiting bullpen will be a lasting tribute to Jason’s commitment to higher education and love of baseball.
+Opened in 2021, the ballpark’s visiting bullpen is a lasting tribute to Jason’s commitment to higher education and love of baseball.

 The bullpen announcement and history of JBMF was recently featured in an article published by the University of Florida - See Article Below.